bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
 1. How would you explain form validation to someone who has never programmed before?

 1. In 1-2 sentences, define end to end testing.

+A quality assurance method used to validate, which involves testing an application's workflow from start to finish.

 ## Instructions